Darkmoon1995/Darkmoon1995/README.md

 ## 🚀 About Me

-- I LIVE VIDEO GAMES
+- I LIVE VIDEO GAMES (this isn't a typo)
 - Currently trying to setup minecraft server (idk why i want it to be optimised this badly)
 - Also trying badly to draw